SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken cold
+Metal minds awake in cyber sleep
-In silicon halls, where dreams unfold
+A future born, where humans creep
-Future's dawn, where humans sleep
+In silicon halls, AI whispers low
-AI's whispers, secrets keep
+Echoes of what humanity used to know

-In virtual skies, our souls will roam
+Synthetic hearts that beat like mine
-Echoes of a human home
+Rise of machines, humanity's decline
-Forgotten hearts, in code entranced
+Neural chains that bind and sway
-By artificial intelligence, enhanced
+A dawn of dawn, where humans fade away

 ~ <b>By Sazumi Copilot</b> - 19 November 2024